MASA: Rethinking the Representational Bottleneck in LoRA with Multi-A Shared Adaptation: The Proposed Method

+with equality at $A_i=A_{\text{sum}}/N$.
+Hence multi-$A$ induces a weaker penalty on $A_{\text{sum}}$ in the optimal decomposition sense, allowing stronger extractor adaptation under the same rank-$r$ bottleneck.

+\textbf{Reduced destructive gradient interference in an expanded parameter space.} In multi-task/domain adaptation, gradients w.r.t. a shared extractor can conflict.
+For a single $A$, the update aggregates task gradients $g=\sum_t g_t$, whose magnitude is diminished by negative cross terms: $\|g\|^2=\sum_t\|g_t\|^2+2\sum_{s<t}\langle g_s,g_t\rangle$.
+With multiple branches, the over-parameterized decomposition provides additional degrees of freedom; under stochastic optimization, branches can follow different trajectories, which may alleviate cancellation in the effective update of the realized extractor.

+\paragraph{The benefits of symmetry breaking.} With summation aggregation, each layer uses $A_{\text{sum}}^{(k)}=\sum_{i=1}^N A_i^{(k)}$ (Eq.~\ref{eq:Asum}), hence the objective is permutation-symmetric over experts.
+In practice, random initialization and stochastic optimization break this symmetry, and experts are not forced to become identical.
+For a layer $\ell$ in group $k$, $\Delta y_\ell = B_\ell A_{\text{sum}}^{(k)} x_\ell$ gives

+which is identical for all $i$ within the same group under summation.
+Nevertheless, the over-parameterized decomposition together with symmetry breaking can sustain expert diversity in practice.
+We empirically observe expert specialization (Fig.~\ref{fig:tsne_comparison}), which may help mitigate gradient interference under heterogeneous adaptation signals.

-\textbf{Parameter Complexity Analysis:} For a model with $L$ layers, the number of trainable parameters in MASA is approximately $\frac{L}{S} \times N \times d_{in} \times r + L \times d_{out} \times r$.
+\textbf{Low parameter complexity of MASA.} For a model with $L$ layers, the number of trainable parameters in MASA is approximately $\frac{L}{S} \times N \times d_{in} \times r + L \times d_{out} \times r$.
 The sharing mechanism significantly reduces the cost associated with the $A$-matrices, which would otherwise be the largest contributor due to multiple experts ($N$).
 This makes MASA's parameter count comparable to or even lower than standard LoRA ($L \times (d_{in} + d_{out}) \times r$), especially when $S$ is large.
-For example, on LLaMA3-8B, MASA in the $3A1B$ and $S=2$ configuration reduces $\sim$ 36.3\% parameters than HydraLoRA in the corresponding $1A3B$ configuration.
+For example, on LLaMA3-8B, MASA in the $3A1B$ and $S=2$ configuration reduces parameters by $\sim$ 36.3\% compared to HydraLoRA in the corresponding $1A3B$ configuration.